 Labour relations at the mine have experienced tensions including work stoppages and disputes over compensation and conditions.
 The DRC government's temporary seizure of Tenke Fungurume cobalt stocks in 2022, alleging underreporting of production, highlighted governance and transparency concerns that affect both government revenue and community benefit-sharing calculations.
 If production is underreported, royalties and community development contributions are correspondingly reduced.

 CMOC's disclosure practices represent one of the weaker performance areas among major corridor miners.
 The company's reporting in Chinese regulatory filings provides limited detail on DRC-specific ESG performance.
 International sustainability reporting, while improving, lacks the granularity needed for meaningful independent assessment.
-Our ESG ratings for CMOC reflect this disclosure deficit alongside operational performance indicators.
+Our ESG review signals for CMOC reflect this disclosure deficit alongside operational performance indicators.

 The community of Fungurume adjacent to the mine provides a case study in mining-community relations along the corridor.
 The town's economy is overwhelmingly dependent on the mine for employment, procurement, and social services.
 This dependency creates both opportunity — the mine is the primary source of formal employment — and vulnerability, as community welfare rises and falls with company decisions over which the community has limited influence.